GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 ------------------

 Sometimes users should have extra rights for particular objects.
-For example, if the user should have rights to read only particular cases of a certain case type, when atomic permissions can be used.
+For example, if the user should have rights to read only particular cases of a certain case type then atomic permissions can be used.

 Unlike blueprint permissions there are several sources of the atomic permissions for the users: